IsabelKarimi/ip3/README.md

-Author
+Author;
 Isabel Karimi

-Description
+Description;
 This is a website for a studio called Delani which is a fictional studio.
 The reason for building the website is to hone my Bootstrap and Jquery skills.

 live link;
 https://isabelkarimi.github.io/ip3/

-Technologies
+Technologies;
 HTML5
 CSS3
 Javascript
+Jquery
-Jquery Bootstrap 4
+Bootstrap 4

 Contact Email: Isabelkarimi7@gmail.com